OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/Threat-Modeling-by-Feature-and-Layer.md

 #### Takeaways

 - Went through the user story handling the address lookup delivery service
-- Threats have been identified for the service that threat model templates need to be created for TLS, e-mail etc.
+- Threats were identified for the service that threat model templates need to be created for: TLS, e-mail etc.
-- The discussion encountered friction pertaining to the level of threat we should be looking at
+- The discussion did not resolve the level of threat we should be looking at

 ## Who